Brief History of Glenorchy

 The City of Glenorchy is Tasmania's fourth largest city.
 Glenorchy is located in the Greater Hobart metropolitan area in Southern Tasmania.
 It is about 7 km north of Tasmania’s capital city, Hobart, and is nestled below the Wellington Range on the western shore of the River Derwent.

 Glenorchy has a population of 46,397 people distributed over an area of 121 km2.

-You can see a snapshot of our city, people and activities at our Glenorchy City Community Profile on the id.community website (external link).
+You can see a snapshot of our city, people and activities at our Glenorchy City Community Profile and Housing Profile on the id.community website (external links).

 Tasmanian Aboriginals were the first inhabitants of the area where Glenorchy lies today.